pauljickling/pauljickling.github.io/_posts/2018-06-05-Dream-Stream-2.markdown

 categories: javascript scraping grid handlebars
 ---

-Dream Stream 2.0 was a big shift to adopt more contemporary web design practices.
+Dream Stream 2.0 was a complete rework of both the front-end and back-end of the site.
+There were three goals I had in mind: to adopt recent web design practices such as using grid containers for layouts and a flattened aesthetic, to integrate and handle additional data sources, and to have the Javascript written in a contemporary style.

 The first version of Dream Stream presented data in a table with ten rows.
 If there were more than ten entries in the JSON package it wouldn't render that.
 By contrast Dream Stream 2.0 writes a string to JSON on the server that the client renders to display all relevant entries.
 Also they are displayed as cards inside of a CSS grid container instead of rows in a table.